cancel

 4. Press Yes to confirm.

-If you have created duplicate customer profiles, you can merge them into a single profile.
-For detailed steps, refer to this article: Merge duplicate customers in QuickBooks
+If you have created duplicate customer profiles, just merge them into a single profile.
+For detailed steps, follow the steps in this article: Merge duplicate customers in QuickBooks.

 To help you create and send customer statements in the future, visit this article: Create and send customer statements in QuickBooks Online.